CDCgov/prime-reportstream/.github/ISSUE_TEMPLATE/up-receiver-migration-set-up-receiver-settings.md

 ---
-name: UP Migrating Receiver Tranlsation Settings Template
+name: Receiver UP Onboarding Receiver Settings Template
 about: This is the first step in migrating a STLT to the UP
 title: "[name of STLT] - UP Migration-Receiver Translation Settings"
 labels: onboarding-ops, receiver